 - How easy is it for users to get to this content or move through your funnel?
 How long does it take to checkout?
 Are there any friction points?
 Remember, most users are on their phones and don’t want to spend time figuring out how to use your website.
 They simply go somewhere else.

 - What keywords are you ranking for?
 Are you in the top search engine results for keywords that matter?

 - What revenue did you generate through online advertising?
 What platforms were most successful?
 What were the number of conversions, conversion costs, and return on ad spend (ROAS) for each platform?
 You may have ads on Facebook, Google, Google Display, Bing, or other networks.

 - How many visits has your websites received?
-What were the top pages on there?
+What were the top pages?
 What were the top posts on social media?
 What content did users share and engage with the most?

-- These are some of the basic questions you can use to go through your digital marketing assets.
-You should also define who is responsible for analyzing and managing these assets as they will need to lead the way in improving these assets for 2020.
+These are some of the basic questions you can use to go through your digital marketing assets.
+You should also define who is responsible for analyzing and managing these assets because they will need to lead the way in improving these assets for 2020.

 2.)
 Define the Metrics and Goals that Matter